 Denominator: All transition files reviewed.
-Acti (Sour covery ivity rce of Data & ole size) 100% MDHHS will review all person-centered service plans to determine whether the plan includes documentation of choices of services and providers for the beneficiary.
-Res (Agent that of nitoring ponsibilities ncy or entity conducts overy activities) MDHHS or a contracted entity will review each person-centered service plan developed by a transition navigator and submitted to MDHHS for approval to assure documentation includes the choices between services and service providers.
+Discovery Activity (Source of Data & sample size) 100% MDHHS will review all person-centered service plans to determine whether the plan includes documentation of choices of services and providers for the beneficiary INDIVIDUAL.
+Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS or a contracted entity will review each person-centered service plan developed by a transition navigator and submitted to MDHHS for approval to assure documentation includes the choices between services and service providers.
 When MDHHS identifies a discrepancy, the transition navigator will be required to make corrections to the plan to the satisfaction of MDHHS and the beneficiary.
-Free quency Continuous and ongoing, compiled annually Remed liation Res (Who analy aggro reme activ, timef nediation ponsibilities o corrects, yzes, and regates ediation wities; required frames for ediation) MDHHS or its contracted entity will collect, analyze, and aggregate remediation activities.
-This may require an in-person visit with the beneficiary or may just be a correction of an error or omission in the documentation submitted to MDHHS.
-The transition navigator will be required to submit corrected documents to MDHHS within 30 days of being notified of the needed corrections.
-Service providers will receive reports of the case record reviews and allowed 30 days to develop a corrective action plan for any deficiencies noted.
-MDHHS will monitor the implementation of the corrective action plan to assure quality improvements are realized.
-Any issues found that jeopardize the health or welfare of the individual will require immediate remediation to the satisfaction of the beneficiary and MDHHS. (of A quency analysis and regation) Annually
+Frequency Continuous and ongoing, compiled annually Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS or its contracted entity will collectS, analyzeS, and aggregateS remediation activities.
+This may require an in-person visit with the beneficiary INDIVIDUAL or may just be a correction of an error or omission in the documentation submitted to MDHHS.
+The transition navigator will be IS required to submit corrected documents to MDHHS within 30 days of being notified of the needed corrections.
+Service providers will receive reports of the case record reviews and ARE allowed 30 days to develop a corrective action plan for any deficiencies noted.
+MDHHS will monitorS the implementation of the corrective action plan to assure quality improvements are realized.
+Any issues found that jeopardize the health or welfare of the individual will require immediate remediation to the satisfaction of the beneficiary INDIVIDUAL and MDHHS.
+Frequency (of Analysis and Aggregation) Annually